Education in Finland: Early childhood education

-Finland has had access to free universal daycare for children aged eight months to five years in place since 1990, and a year of "preschool/kindergarten" at age six, since 1996.
+Finland has had access to free universal daycare for children aged eight months to five years in place since 1990, and a year of "preschool/kindergarten" at age six since 1996.
 "Daycare" includes both full-day childcare centers and municipal playgrounds with adult supervision where parents can accompany the child.
 Municipalities also pay mothers who wish to do so to remain at home and provide "home daycare" for the first three years.
 In some cases this includes occasional visits from a careworker to see that the environment is appropriate.
 The ratio of adults to children in local municipal childcare centers (either private but subsidized by local municipalities or paid for by municipalities with the help of grants from the central government) is, for children three years old and under: three adults (one teacher and two nurses) for every 12 pupils (or one-to-four); and, for children age three to six: three adults (one teacher and two nurses) for every 20 children (or circa one-to-seven).
 Payment, where applicable, is scaled to family income and ranges from free to about 200 euros a month maximum.
 According to Pepa Ódena in these centers, "You are not taught, you learn.
 The children learn through playing.
 This philosophy is put into practice in all the schools we visited, in what the teachers say, and in all that one sees."

 Early childhood education is not mandatory in Finland, but is used by almost everyone.
-"We see it as the right of the child to have daycare and pre-school," explained Eeva Penttilä, of Helsinki's Education Department.
+"We see it as the right of the child to have daycare and preschool," explained Eeva Penttilä, of Helsinki's Education Department.
 "It's not a place where you dump your child when you're working.
 It's a place for your child to play and learn and make friends.
 Good parents put their children in daycare.
-It's not related to socioeconomic class".
+It's not related to socio-economic class."

 The focus for kindergarten students is to "learn how to learn", Ms. Penttilä said.
 Instead of formal instruction in reading and math there are lessons on nature, animals, and the "circle of life" and a focus on materials- based learning.
 It is strongly believed that when children develop learning to learn as a life skill and see the real life applications of the knowledge they gather, they will become lifelong learners.